Sue Experian for dismissing credit report disputes!

 - Know when a credit report is being used against them

-- Dispute Equifax and other credit reporting agencies regarding errors on their credit report
+- Dispute Experian reports, as well as reports by other credit reporting agencies regarding errors on their credit report

 - Receive punitive and statutory damages when credit report agencies and/or their furnishers have demonstrated intentional negligence by not properly addressing disputes